Aliases for EDA Gene

 GeneCards Summary for EDA Gene

 EDA (Ectodysplasin A) is a Protein Coding gene.
-Diseases associated with EDA include Ectodermal Dysplasia 1, Hypohidrotic, X-Linked and Tooth Agenesis, Selective, X-Linked 1.
-Among its related pathways are PEDF Induced Signaling and TNF Signaling (sino).
-GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
+Diseases associated with EDA include Ectodermal Dysplasia 1, Hypohidrotic, X-Linked and Tooth Agenesis, Selective, X-Linked, 1.
+Among its related pathways are Innate Immune System and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and tumor necrosis factor receptor binding.
+An important paralog of this gene is COL5A1.

 Cytokine which is involved in epithelial-mesenchymal signaling during morphogenesis of ectodermal organs.
 Functions as a ligand activating the DEATH-domain containing receptors EDAR and EDA2R (PubMed:8696334, PubMed:11039935, PubMed:27144394).
 May also play a role in cell adhesion (By similarity).